Quick Start Instructions

 make configure-os-backup

-Minio S3 server running in node1
+Minio S3 server VM, s3

-will be used as backup backend.
+, hosted in Public Cloud (Oracle Cloud Infrastructure), will be used as backup backend.

 Note: